Barry Manilow: 1990s

 On February 19, 1992, Manilow testified before the Subcommittee on Intellectual Property and Judicial Administration House Committee in support of H.R.
 3204, The Audio Home Recording Act of 1991.
 The bill was signed into law on October 28, 1992, by President George H. W. Bush and became effective immediately.
 In 1993, PBS aired Barry Manilow: The Best of Me, which was taped at Wembley Arena in England earlier that year.
-The BBC also played a one-hour version of the same show including "The Best of Me", sung during the concert, as a bonus song or "lucky strike extra" as Manilow says, not seen in The Greatest Hits...and then some, the video release of the show; however, the song was included on the DVD of the same title, with Manilow seated in front of a black curtain, lip-syncing to the recording.
-He performed 14 concerts as part of an extended tour covering Germany, Austria and Denmark.
-Manilow branched out in another direction and, with long-time lyricist Bruce Sussman, launched Copacabana, a musical play based on previous Manilow-related adaptations.
-They wrote new songs and it ran for two years on the London West End, and a tour company formed.
+The BBC also played a one-hour version of the same show including "The Best of Me", sung during the concert, as a bonus song or "lucky strike extra" as Manilow says, not seen in The Complete Collection and Then Some..., the video release of the show, but the song was included on the DVD of the same title, with Manilow seated in front of a black curtain, lip-syncing to the recording.
+He performed 14 concerts as part of an extended tour of Germany, Austria, and Denmark.
+Manilow branched out in another direction and, with Sussman, launched Copacabana, a musical play based on previous Manilow-related adaptations.
+They wrote new songs and it ran for two years in London's West End, and a tour company formed.

 In December 1996, A&E aired Barry Manilow: Live By Request, the first of his two Live By Request appearances.
 The broadcast was A&E's most successful music program, attracting an estimated 2.4 million viewers.
 The show was also simulcast on the radio.
 In March 1997, VH-1 aired Barry Manilow: The Summer of '78, a one-hour special of Manilow solo at the piano being interviewed and playing his greatest hits as well as songs from Summer of '78, his latest release at the time.

-In another collaboration between Manilow and Sussman, they co-wrote the musical Harmony, which previewed October 7 to November 23, 1997, at the La Jolla Playhouse in La Jolla, California.
-Later in 2003, Harmony was originally scheduled for a tryout run in Philadelphia before going to Broadway, but was canceled after financial difficulties.
-After a legal battle with Mark Schwartz, the show's producer, Manilow and Sussman in 2005 won back the rights to the musical.
+In another collaboration, Manilow and Sussman co-wrote Harmony: A New Musical, based on the story of the Comedian Harmonists, a male singing group popular in Germany from 1928 to 1934.
+The musical previewed from October 7 to November 23, 1997, at the La Jolla Playhouse.
+In 2003, Harmony was originally scheduled for a tryout run in Philadelphia before going to Broadway, but was canceled after financial difficulties.
+In a legal battle with Mark Schwartz, the show's producer, Manilow and Sussman in 2005 won back the rights to the musical.
+The work was staged in Atlanta in 2013 and Los Angeles in 2014, had its New York debut in 2022 at the National Yiddish Theatre Folksbiene and came to Broadway in late 2023 for a three-month run at the Ethel Barrymore Theatre.

-In 1998, Manilow released the record album Manilow Sings Sinatra which earned him a Best Traditional Pop Vocal Album Grammy Award nomination in 1999.
+In 1998, Manilow released the record album Manilow Sings Sinatra which earned him a Grammy nomination for Best Traditional Pop Vocal Album at the 42nd Annual Grammy Awards in 1999.

-On October 23, 1999, NBC aired the two-hour special StarSkates Salute to Barry Manilow taped at the Mandalay Bay Hotel in Las Vegas, Nevada, featuring numerous figure skaters performing to Manilow's music.
+On October 23, 1999, NBC aired the two-hour special StarSkates Salute to Barry Manilow, taped at the Mandalay Bay Hotel in Las Vegas, featuring numerous figure skaters performing to Manilow's music.
 Manilow also performed.